Challa-Venkata-Anirudh/login_page_flutter/README.md

 - **Github:** Challa-Venkata-Anirudh

 ## 🗒️NOTE
-This project is purely a frontend development and does not include any backend for the login page.This was made to understand widgets,their usage and to understand the layout of widgets in flutter
+This project focuses purely on frontend development and does not include any backend functionality.
+It was created to enhance my understanding of Flutter widgets, their usage, and layout design.